AdobeDocs/federated-audience-composition.en/help/query/build-query.md

 ![](assets/query-operator-change.png){zoomable="yes"}

-In addition, you can create intermediate groups of components by clicking the **+** button on a transition.
+In addition, you can create intermediate groups of components by selecting the **+** button on a transition.
 This allows you to add an operator at this specific location to group together multiple components and refine your query.

 In the example below, we have created an intermediate group to include results from either the "VIP to reward" or "Super VIP" audiences.